BUFDataScience/Regex-Intro/README.md

 2. Have Python or R installed
 3. Have Jupyter notebooks or RStudio up and running
 4. Have required add-on modules/packages installed
-5. Have familiarity with either pandas and its `DataFrame` or base R' and its `data.frame`
+5. Have familiarity with either pandas and its `DataFrame` or base R and its `data.frame`